top of page

 What about our physical manifestations of sexual trauma?

-• Movement and breath work can also be interwoven with medicine use to amplify our body awareness, furthering our limits for practice and allowing us to dance and move more freely!
+• Movement and breath work can also be interwoven with medicine use to amplify our body awareness, furthering our limits for practice and allowing us to dance and move more freely.

 • Cleansing the body is a powerful practice in tandem with medicine or outside of medicine use.
 Taking spiritual baths or bathing in a body of water can absorb toxins, elevate our mood and invigorate our cells leaving us feeling clearer than when we arrived.